 So, as coffee lovers, we trust you will not compromise on your coffee experience.
-And we won’t let you either!
-So, what are you waiting for?
-Let’s get to know!

-Bottomless Portafilter VS Regular: How are the two different?
+Bottomless Portafilter VS Regular: The difference?

 Before we can get to the actual difference between them to know, it’s important to establish what a bottomless filter is in the first place.
 Does it not have a bottom or what are we looking at here?
 Only one way to know: scroll below!

-So, what is a bottomless portafilter?
+What is a bottomless portafilter?

 You can either purchase a bottomless portafilter or you can modify your regular portafilters to make a bottomless one.
 DIY is all the rage anyway, isn’t it?